 This includes the new anti-money laundering and counterterrorism financing laws that have just been implemented by the AUSTRAC.
 These laws regulate digital currency exchange (DCE) providers operating in Australia.
 Businesses that are operating in Australia must register with the AUSTRAC and meet the Australian government's anti-money laundering and counterterrorism compliance and reporting obligations.
 The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) requires regulated entities to collect information to establish a customer's identity, monitor transactional activity, and report to the AUSTRAC any transactions or activities that are suspicious or involve large amounts of cash (over A$10,000).
-It is foreseeable that regulatory investigations into DCE compliance with Australia's anti-money laundering legislation by will be on the regulators' agenda in the next 12 months.
+It is foreseeable that regulatory investigations into DCE compliance with Australia's anti-money laundering legislation will be on the regulators' agenda in the next 12 months.

 It is also expected that amendments will be made to certain penalty provisions of the Criminal Code to bring it in line with the Senate Economics References Committee March 2017 report, 'Lifting the fear and suppressing the greed: Penalties for white-collar crime and corporate and financial misconduct in Australia'.
 The report recommended an increase in civil penalties under the Corporations Act 2001 (Cth) for individuals and companies, a change in the manner in which civil penalties are calculated and empowering the ASIC to have disgorgement powers.
 Following the commencement of the Treasury Laws Amendment (Strengthen Corporate and Financial Sector Penalties) Bill 2018, a number of these proposed changes are presently in force.

 2 ASIC Information Sheet 172 (INFO 172), issued in May 2015.